 Other ways to save on car insurance for your teen

-To lower car insurance costs, keep a clean driving record.
+Keep a clean driving record to lower car insurance costs.
 Insurance companies tend to reward drivers of all ages who avoid speeding, accidents, reckless driving and distracted driving.

 And, if your teen is in a minor at-fault accident, filing a claim might not make sense.
 Before you call your insurance company, clearly understand how much your insurance rates might increase if you file a claim for an at-fault accident.
 Sometimes, paying out of pocket makes more financial sense over the long haul.